keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

    -n keptn-lifecycle-toolkit-system --create-namespace --wait
 ```

-Note that the `helm update` command is used for fresh installs
+Note that the `helm repo update` command is used for fresh installs
 as well as for upgrades.

 Use the `--version <version>` flag on the